 Our approach

-At Grace House, our clinical work is rooted in compassion, collaboration, and evidence-based practices.
+At Grace House, our goal is to be the best women’s residential treatment program by exceeding standards of care and striving to challenge and inspire our clients to build strength and personal power.
+Our clinical work is rooted in compassion, collaboration, and evidence-based practices.
 We are proud to partner with the Health Education and Training Institute to ensure our team receives ongoing clinical training and development.
 This collaboration reinforces our commitment to high-quality, culturally responsive care that evolves with the needs of our clients and community.

 We are a trauma-informed program, recognizing that many of our clients carry histories of complex trauma.
 Our staff are trained to create emotionally safe environments where clients can process experiences without fear of judgment or re-traumatization.
 This framework guides how we structure services, respond to behaviors, and build trust with those we serve.